 Child Abuse Penalties: Failure to Report

-People who fail to report child abuse or neglect can also face penalties and consequences in states with mandatory reporting laws.
+People who fail to report child abuse or neglect can also face penalties in states with mandatory reporting laws.
 These laws typically apply only to certain individuals who are in a position to discover child abuse.
-This typically includes teachers, medical professionals or law enforcement, among others.
-Some states have written their mandatory reporting laws even more broadly, and some make it the duty of all persons in the state to report known child abuse.
+This may include teachers, medical professionals, or law enforcement.
+Some states have written their mandatory reporting laws even more broadly.
+At least two states make it the duty of all people in the state to report known child abuse.

-If you or a loved one is facing accusations of child abuse or neglect, you will need the help of an attorney.
-Just as the charges of child abuse encompass a wide spectrum of acts, there is also a wide spectrum of possible outcomes in child abuse cases.
-The ultimate result will depend not just on the specific facts of your case, but also the skill of your lawyer.
-For this reason, it is important to enlist the help of an experienced criminal defense attorney near you to help grapple with allegations of child abuse.
+If you or a loved one is facing accusations of child abuse or neglect, consider getting help from an attorney.
+Just as child abuse charges encompass a wide spectrum of acts, there is also a wide spectrum of possible outcomes in child abuse cases.
+The ultimate result will depend not just on the specific facts of your case but also the skill of your lawyer.
+For this reason, it may be important to enlist the help of an experienced criminal defense attorney to help understand the law and any defenses available to you.